Department of Fish & Wildlife

 Biogeographic Data Branch

 1807 13th Street, Suite 202

 Areas of Conservation Emphasis (ACE-II)

-Areas of Conservation Emphasis (ACE-II) is a Department of Fish and Game project that was begun in 2009 to provide data to help guide and inform conservation priorities in California.
+Areas of Conservation Emphasis (ACE-II) is a Department of Fish and Wildlife project that was begun in 2009 to provide data to help guide and inform conservation priorities in California.